 Twickenham is the largest dedicated rugby union venue in the world with a capacity of 82,000.

-The land on which the stadium stands was once a ten-acre vegetable patch for cabbage, mushrooms and fruit trees prior to the Rugby Football Union purchasing the land in 1907.
+The land on which the stadium stands was once a ten-acre vegetable patch for cabbage, mushrooms and fruit trees prior to the Rugby Football Union purchasing the plot in 1907.

 RFU committee member Billy Williams was responsible for picking the area, which cost just over £5,500.